Actuarial Science ,BS

 Learn to examine risk through the lens of mathematics, and enjoy a career that enables you to devise creative solutions that minimize risk and maximize reward.

-Students in the BS degree program in actuarial science combine tools from mathematics, statistics and finance to measure the impact of risk, resulting in improved forecasting and decision-making.
+Students in the Bachelor of Science program in actuarial science combine tools from mathematics, statistics and finance for risk analysis and management, resulting in improved forecasting and decision-making.

 In addition to reviewing the guidelines in the Concurrent Program Options section below, students interested in pursuing concurrent or second baccalaureate degrees in The College of Liberal Arts and Sciences are advised to visit The College's website for more information and requirements.

-• First required math course: MAT 270 - Calculus w/Analytic Geometry I
+- First required math course: MAT 270 - Calc w/Analytic Geometry I

 Acceptance to the graduate program requires a separate application.
 Students typically receive approval to pursue the accelerated master’s during the junior year of their bachelor's degree program.
 Interested students can learn about eligibility requirements and how to apply.